Christian-Krupa/project-kickstart-assemble/README.md

 4. These SCSS-files will now be processed by the string-replace-task to get different placeholder-extends.
 They are saved into `sass/icons`.
 5. Now you can include your icons by using the `_grunticon.scss`-mixin.
 Just type `@include grunticon(name-of-your-icon);`.

+__Attention:__ Grunticon also produces icons as png-data-uris, mainly for ie8 and older android browsers.
+If you use lots of icons in your project, remove `@extend %icon-data-png-#{$name};` from the mixin and only extend the the svg and fallback version.
+Otherwise it could really hurt performance because of CSS-bloat!

 ## Questions?